mohamedelnadry/ecommerce/readme.md

 * You have installed the latest version of Python, Django, and PostgreSQL.
 * You are familiar with Python, Django, PostgreSQL, and the Django REST Framework.

-## Installing YourProject
+## Installing Project

-To install YourProject, follow these steps:
+To install Project, follow these steps:

 1. Clone the repository: